History of Al Roker in Timeline

 In 2009, Al Roker, writing with Dick Lochte, co-authored a series of murder mysteries featuring Billy Blessing.

-On November 7, 2010, Al Roker ran in the ING New York City Marathon.
+In November 2010, Al Roker participated in the New York City Marathon.

 November 12, 2012: Co-hosted Today's Take

-Beginning November 12, 2012, Al Roker co-hosted the third hour of Today called Today's Take.
+On November 12, 2012, Al Roker began co-hosting the third hour of Today, called Today's Take.

-In 2012, Al Roker commented on the controversial Olympic logo for the 2012 Olympics in London.
+In 2012, Al Roker commented on the controversial Olympic logo for the 2012 Olympics in London, noting complaints that it caused epileptic seizures.

 During the 2013 inauguration of Barack Obama, Al Roker received a handshake from Joe Biden.